MultiSafepay/docs/content/api/orders/update-order.md

 ----------------
 `reason` | string | optional

-The capture reason for the order.
+The reason for updating the order.

 ----------------
 `invoice_id` | string | optional